COVID-19 Vaccine Availability

 What Makes a Scar

 A scar, by definition, is a mark created by the fibrous tissue that replaces the skin after an injury.
-But, as most definitions go, there’s much more to it.
+But, as with many definitions, there’s much more to it.
 A scar can be a testament to your story.

 What Causes Scars

-However, minimally invasive surgery can minimize scarring, which is one reason Dr. Malaisrie performs this type of cardiac surgery when possible.
-He explains that rather than opening the chest during a sternotomy, minimally invasive surgery is performed through small incisions near your ribs.
-In this case, the scars are very small.
+That said, minimally invasive surgery can minimize scarring, which is one reason Dr. Malaisrie performs this type of cardiac surgery when possible.
 Depending on your risks, your physician will determine the most appropriate approach.

-However, for those who do have a sternotomy, Dr. Malaisrie says most of his patients embrace their scars as a badge of honor.
+However, for those who can’t have minimally invasive surgery, Dr. Malaisrie says many of his patients embrace their scars as a badge of honor.
 “A scar is a constant reminder of the gratitude they have for their health,” he explains.
-“It represents the sacrifice and long journey the patient has made, from end stage disease to a chance at new life.”
+“It represents the sacrifice and long journey the patient has made, from end-stage disease to a chance at new life.”

 Scars Can Scar You